Key financial terms

 - Default - a failure to pay a loan or other debt obligation.

-- Depreciation - the process of expensing an asset over a period of time.
-An asset is depreciated to spread the cost of the asset over its useful life.
+- Depreciation - the process of offsetting an asset over a period of time.
+You can depreciate an asset to spread the cost of the asset over its useful life.

-- Disbursements - money that is paid out by a business.
+- Disbursements - money that a business spends.

 - Double-entry bookkeeping - is a bookkeeping method that records each transaction in two accounts, both as a debit and a credit.